-e, a, len - Most significant nibble: (end-of-list bit, AND bit, and length field), as defined for in the numeric operator format.
+e, a, len - Most significant nibble: (end-of-list bit, AND bit, and length field), as defined for in the numeric operator format in Section 4.2.3.

 not - NOT bit.
 If set, logical negation of operation.

 m - Match bit.
 If set, this is a bitwise match operation defined as "(data AND value) == value"; if unset, (data AND value) evaluates to TRUE if any of the bits in the value mask are set in the data